WesanChien/LeetCodeDaily/README.md

-Hi there, very nice to meet you.
+Hi there, very pleased to meet you.
-Nothing important to tell you, just hope you have a great day.
+Nothing important—just hope you're having a great day.

 | # | Description | Difficulty | Date |
 |:-------|:--------:|:-------:|:-------:|